2.1 Technology as a part of anthropogenic environment

 Efficiency is important in the sustainability context because it indicates how much of the resource is put to work, and how much of the resource is wasted in the process.
 The reasons for losses are process dependent and should be analyzed specifically for each application.
 A big part of the technological research is aimed at increasing efficiency of the conversion process via minimizing losses.

-To illustrate how this concept works, for example, let us estimate the efficiency of a photovoltaic panel.
+As another illustration of how this concept works, let us estimate the efficiency of a photovoltaic panel.
 Photovoltaic technology converts visible solar radiation (energy-in) into electric power (energy-out).
-So, for this estimation, we need to know or to measure these two quantities.
+So, for this estimation, we need to know or measure these two quantities.

-Now, let us assume that the panel outputs the power density 120 W/m2 at its peak performance.
+Now, let us assume that the panel outputs the power density 120 W/m2.
 Usually, this value can be obtained by measuring the voltage and current density of the panel (power = voltage x current).